 Complaints of an academic nature are generally resolved within the division offering the course in which the complaint occurs.
 Questions about grades and performance in class normally should be discussed first with the instructor.
 Complaints that are not resolved in this fashion, or that are not suitable for resolution in this way, should be referred to the department chair, who will attempt to resolve the issue.
 If this is not successful, the dean, as the administrative supervisor of the division's faculty, will examine the complaint and provide a ruling.
-Appeals of decisions in academic matters may be directed to the Office of Academic Affairs.
-Appeals of other matters, particularly those related to student conduct, may be referred to the Office of Student Affairs, Kent Hall, Room 119.
+Appeals of decisions in academic matters may be directed to the vice president for academic affairs or designee.
+Appeals of other matters, particularly those related to student conduct, may be referred to the vice president for student services, Kent Hall, Room 119.
 Concerns arising at one of the off-campus centers should be brought to the attention of the supervisor on duty.